iqiyi/dpvs/test/release/v1.9.2/performance.md

 # UDP PPS Tests

 In PPS tests, dperf clients keep a fixed `cps` of 3k and `keepalive` of 2ms, and adjust concurrent connections `cc` to generate different `pps` traffic.
-The same with CPS/CC tests, an extreme small payload of 1 bytes is used.
+The same with CPS/CC tests, an extreme small payload of 1 byte is used.
 We use UDP protocol for the tests.
 Besides, `tx_burst` in dperf client is set to 1 to reduce traffic surge.

 ### Dperf Client